L3MON4D3/LuaSnip/DOC.md

 in a single session.

-This behaves as an "operator" takes what is in a register and transforms it into a snippet using words prefixed as $ as inputs or copies (depending if the same word appears more than once).
+This behaves as an "operator" takes what is in a register and transforms it into a snippet using words prefixed as $ as inputs or copies (depending on if the same word appears more than once).
 You can escape $ by repeating it.

-In order to use add something like this to your config:
+In order to use, add something like this to your config:
 ```vim
 vnoremap <c-f>  "ec<cmd>lua require('luasnip.extras.otf').on_the_fly()<cr>
 inoremap <c-f>  <cmd>lua require('luasnip.extras.otf').on_the_fly("e")<cr>
 ```

-Notice that you can use your own mapping instead of <c-f>  and you can pick another register instead of `"p`.
+Notice that you can use your own mapping instead of <c-f>, and you can pick another register instead of `"p`.
 You can even use it several times, as if it where a macro if you add several mapppings like:
 ```vim